Current projects

 IN SEARCH OF SYNERGY IN THE TASK SPACE

 Are two heads better than one, or do too many cooks spoil the broth?
-Although researchers have generated a large number of nuanced answers to this question, they have had little success specifying the range of conditions for which a given answer applies.
 I argue that one of the keys to solving the puzzle is to better understand the underlying nature of the tasks being performed.
 But because no clear language exists to describe tasks in a way that allows for straightforward comparisons across studies, the role of task characteristics remains poorly understood.
 This project is about developing a comprehensive, empirically grounded theory of group tasks.

 Scientific writings: